-JALI (Joint African Leaders Initiative) sisters was established in 2016 and registered in 2017 to enhance self-reliance of vulnerable women, advance and sustain social justice to vulnerable women, girlsand physically challenged children from informal settlements.
+JALI (Joint African Leaders Initiative) sisters was established in 2016 and registered in 2017 to enhance the self-reliance of vulnerable women, and advance and sustain social justice for vulnerable women, girls, and physically challenged children from informal settlements.

 To meet the needs of these diverse beneficiaries, we run a one-weekend event every month designed around developmental themes such as building confidence, public speaking, and self-esteem.
 We also provide one-on-one discussions with mentors, hold career talks, group discussions, and encourage leadership responsibilities and community service.

 This year, we are helping28 teenage mothers to receive spiritual and economic empowerment through the F4 Model (Financial Freedom For Families model).
 We are sponsoring 2 girls from poor families to complete high school education and rescued 15 children who were being locked up in houses as their mothers went in search of manual labour to provide for the family.